 To implement this idea it will be useful to play the eavesdropping game in a slightly more general format.
 Instead of dividing the game into a learning and validation phase as before, we can allow for validation to start before the learning phase is over.
-After observing some transcripts, the cheating prover begins his validation attempt with a commitment of his choice, receives a challenge, then does some more learning before coming up with a response.
+After observing some transcripts, the cheating prover begins his validation attempt with a preamble of his choice, receives a challenge, then does some more learning before coming up with a response.
 This does not affect the cheating prover's advantage.

 Proof of Theorem 9.
-The cheating prover $P^$ operates as described with one difference.
-Initially $P^$ chooses a random index I between 1 and q'.
-When F makes its I-th query $(h_I, M_I)$ to R, $P^$ initiates validation, submitting $h_I$ as commitment and receiving C as a challenge from the verifier V. It replies C to F (and records this query-answer pair).
+The cheating prover P^ operates as described with one difference.
+Initially P^ chooses a random index I between 1 and q'.
+When F makes its I-th query (h_I, M_I) to R, P^ initiates validation, submitting h_I as preamble and receiving C as a challenge from the verifier V. It replies C to F (and records this query-answer pair).
 After that, it carries on with learning.
-When F produces a forgery $M^, (h^, C^, Y^), P^$ outputs $Y^$ as his response if $(h^, M^) = (h_I, M_I)$ and fails otherwise.
+When F produces a forgery M^ , (h^, C^, Y^) , P^ outputs Y^ as his response if $(h^, M^) = (h_I, M_I)$ and fails otherwise.

 We consider two cases.
-If F never queried his random oracle on $(h^, M^)$ , the chances that his output is a valid forgery is 1/q because $R(h^, M^)$ is independent of $C^$ .
-Otherwise, conditioned on $(h^, M^)$ being F's I-th query to R, the transcript between $P^$ and V in the eavesdropping game is identically distributed to the transcript between $F^R$ and $S^R$ in the forgery game with the forgery in the latter representing the validation attempt in the former.
+If F never queried his random oracle on (h^, M^) , the chances that his output is a valid forgery is 1/q because $R(h^, M^)$ is independent of C^ .
+Otherwise, conditioned on (h^, M^) being F's I-th query to R, the transcript between P^ and V in the eavesdropping game is identically distributed6 to the transcript between F^R and S^R in the forgery game with the forgery in the latter representing the validation attempt in the former.
 So the two succeed with the same probability.
-Since the conditioning happens with probability at least 1/q', $P^$ is validated with probability at least $(\varepsilon' - (q'^2 + 1)/q)/q'$ assuming F produces a forgery with probability $\varepsilon'$ .
+Since the conditioning happens with probability at least 1/q', P^ is validated with probability at least $(\varepsilon' - (q'^2 + 1)/q)/q'$ assuming F produces a forgery with probability ε' .

 All that remains to do is to eliminate the random oracle.
-Your instinct (and mine) should tell you to try and replace it with a pseudorandom function $F_K$ .
+Your instinct (and mine) should tell you to try and replace it with a pseudorandom function F_K .
 But pseudorandom functions are not designed to operate in a public-key environment, so what to do with the key?
-If Eve knows the key K she can easily distinguish $F_K$ from a truly random function and Theorem 9 would have no consequence for the security of the resulting signature scheme.
+If Eve knows the key K she can easily distinguish F_K from a truly random function and Theorem 9 would have no consequence for the security of the resulting signature scheme.